Keep in Touch

 The Tiko-Limbe Islands are in the Gulf of Guinea, on Africa’s west coast.
 The area has incredibly high biodiversity and many endemic marine species.
 There are four species of sea turtles, five whale species, the critically endangered West Indian Ocean coelacanth, the endangered West African manatee, and more.
 The endangered Cameroon clawless otter inhabits the islands’ bodies of freshwater.

 These islands are among the least developed in the region, and most people live in poverty.
-They use mangroves as fuel in fires for cooking and drying fish, to make charcoal, and for construction materials.
+They use mangroves as fuel for cooking and drying fish, make charcoal from it, and build with it.
 Though marine management laws are in place, the area gets little true protection.
 Fishers from neighboring countries use illegal toxic chemicals, contaminating groundwater in the process.
 The communities have poor health care facilities, and many have no electricity or potable water.
 The increasing population puts more strain on infrastructure and natural resources.

 The island communities (Kangue, Mboma 1, Mboma 2, Mboko, Tachi, and Bwinga) have shown great commitment to protecting the area’s ecosystems.
 Each one will create a committee to monitor its part of the protected area.
-Working with the Ministry of Forestry and Wildlife and other agencies, they will develop an organization called the Tiko-Limbe Three Islands Community Conservation Network.
-It will help enforce the rules.
-The organization will also spread the word about marine pollution through education sessions, newsletters, radio and TV programs, and public events.
+Working with the Ministry of Forestry and Wildlife and other agencies, they will develop the Tiko-Limbe Three Islands Community Conservation Network.
+This organization will help enforce the rules.
+It will also spread the word about marine pollution through education sessions, newsletters, radio and TV programs, and public events.

 Project Updates